kwakwaversal/packer-saltstack-debian/README.md

 ## Debian
 [Debian](https://www.debian.org/) is used as the host environment for the Vagrant box.
-Specifically the `debian0-8.7-amd64`.
+Specifically the `debian-8.7-amd64`.

 ## Packer
 [Packer](https://www.packer.io/) is a tool for creating machine and container images for multiple platforms from a single source configuration.

+## SaltStack
+[SaltStack](https://saltstack.com/) systems & configuration management software
+delivers fast & scalable event-driven infrastructure automation & predictive cloud orchestration.

 ## Vagrant
-[Vagrant](https://www.vagrantup.com/) creates and configure lightweight, reproducible, and portable development environments.
+[Vagrant](https://www.vagrantup.com/) creates and configures lightweight, reproducible, and portable development environments.

 ## VirtualBox